October 2025

-VISUAL ARTS: Gaia by Luke Jerram, Osnabrück August until September, and St. Blasien, October and November
+VISUAL ARTS: Gaia by Luke Jerram, St. Blasien, October and November

 Gaia is a stunning touring artwork by UK artist Luke Jerram.
 Measuring seven metres in diameter and featuring detailed NASA imagery, it offers a breathtaking 3D view of Earth.
 Inspired by the “Overview Effect” experienced by astronauts, Gaia invites reflection on our planet’s beauty, fragility, and interconnectedness.
 Accompanied by a surround sound composition by BAFTA-winner Dan Jones, the slowly rotating sculpture creates an immersive and moving experience.